jayflocode/java-calculator/README.md

 An action button listener is implemented to record the values in strings, and store these values according to how the arithmetic is being inputed.

-This Java project makes a use of MX Parser which is use to evaluate, and compute the String expressions.
-This Parser is useful since it is able to evaluate a full expression from a String, and represent the values as a String.
+If you examine the source files you fill find that this Java project makes a use of MX Parser which is used to evaluate, and compute the String expressions.
+This Parser is useful since it is able to evaluate a full expression from a Strings, and represent the values as a String.
 In other words, this calculator does not make a usage of Integers, or Doubles.

 The code is going to be improved in the next couple of weeks to add some extra functionalities, and perhaps will be seeing